codingfriend1/OriginsPE/README.md

 This branch attempts to balance some of the Origins.

-- Spiritual Body Perk has been removed from Phantom Origin
+- Phatoms can be hurt when outside of spectator mode.
+Spiritual Body Perk has been removed from Phantom Origin.
+- Headwear reduces 50% of sunlight damage for Phantoms but no longer fully prevents it.